Virginia Tech returns from its long hiatus but looks ragged in a 69-53 loss to Georgia Tech

 “We followed the process and procedures of the [athletic] department, and he was a champion throughout, did exactly what he was supposed to do, and here he is,” Young said.
 “I’m proud of him with how he has handled himself.”

 Several weeks into the suspension, Young had announced Radford might be able to rejoin the team but did not disclose what requirements that would entail.
-Radford traveled with the Hokies on Feb.
-5 to Coral Gables, Fla., for the first time since his suspension began but did not play against Miami.
+Radford traveled with the Hokies for the first time since his suspension began for a trip on Feb.
+5 to Coral Gables, Fla., but did not play against Miami.
 Virginia Tech’s next five games were postponed, with only one against Louisville rescheduled so far.
-It’s unclear whether any of the conference games the Hokies have missed will be added before the final weekend of the regular season.
+It’s unclear whether any of the conference games the Hokies missed will be added before the final weekend of the regular season.

 “He’s an amazing player,” Mutts said of Radford.
 “He’s Mr. Do Everything.
 There’s nothing on the court he can’t do, so having him back out there, it’s awesome.”